xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 then abstract the interface of the structure and forget about elements.

 The general method of doing this is called **Universal construction**.
+It is like googling a pattern (described by arrows), searching for all hits matching the pattern, and rank them.

 ## I 4.2 Products
 ## I 5.1 Coproducts, sum types